#84 The coast was not clear

 The Queen of the North Disaster: The Captain’s Story

 Madeira Park: Harbour Publishing, 2016

 First published Feb.
 8, 2017

 Ten years after the sinking of the Queen of the North in 2006, the vessel’s captain, Colin Henthorne, provides a first-hand account of why the ship struck an underwater ledge off Gil Island, 135 kilometres south of Prince Rupert.

 The impact tore open the ship’s bottom, ripped out both propellers, and sent the ship to the bottom of Wright Sound with the loss of two lives.

-Reviewer Jan Drent, who commanded destroyers in the Royal Canadian Navy and served as Canadian Naval Attaché in Moscow, Helsinki, and Warsaw, gets his bearings and reads the barometer on the decisions made on the bridge of the Queen of the North on that fateful night on the Inside Passage –Ed.
+Reviewer Jan Drent, who commanded destroyers in the Royal Canadian Navy and served as Canadian Naval Attaché in Moscow, Helsinki, and Warsaw, assesses the decisions made on the bridge of the Queen of the North on that fateful night on the Inside Passage –Ed.

 At twenty minutes after midnight on Wednesday, March 22, 2006, the BC Ferry Queen of the North, well off her normal track, drove onto an underwater ledge at 17.5 knots (32.4 km/hour) on a remote stretch of the Inside Passage.